New 7 Wonders Cities

 New 7 Wonders Cities (2011–2014) was the third in a series of Internet-based polls operated by the New 7 Wonders Foundation.
-It followed New7Wonders of the World and New7Wonders of Nature.
+It followed New 7 Wonders of the World and New 7 Wonders of Nature.

 The poll began in 2007 with more than 1200 nominees from 220 countries.
 A longlist of 77, limited to a maximum of one city per country, was considered by a panel headed by Federico Mayor Zaragoza, former director-general of UNESCO, which shortlisted 28 suggestions.
 The shortlist was then opened to a public vote.
 Announced in 2011, it ended in 2014 with the selection of Beirut, Doha, Durban, Havana, Kuala Lumpur, La Paz and Vigan as the winning cities.